Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://www.etsy.com/listing/1363743302/aws-cloud-practitioner-clf-c01-practice).

-## ✨ This course is unlike any AWS Cloud Practitioner (CLF-C01) course you will find online.
+## ✨ This course is unlike any Amazon Web Services Certified (AWS Certified) Cloud Practitioner (CLF-C01) course you will find online.

-✋ Join a live online community and a course taught by industry experts and pass the AWS Cloud Practitioner (CLF-C01) confidently.
+✋ Join a live online community and a course taught by industry experts and pass the Amazon Web Services Certified (AWS Certified) Cloud Practitioner (CLF-C01) confidently.
 We aim to build an ecosystem of Information Technology (IT) certifications and online courses in cooperation with the technology industry.
 We believe it will give our students 100% confidence in the pacing market in an open-source environment.
 We are just at the beginning of our way, so it's even better for you to join now!

 [![Join our Discord](images/discord.png 'Join our Discord')](https://discord.gg/RFjtXKfJy3)